Ansh3101/Ansh3101/README.md

 <h2>Achivements</h2>

-- Finalist at the Artificial Intelligence International Junior Contest.
-(2nd in the AI In Geoservices track).
+- Finalist at the Artificial Intelligence International Junior Contest (2nd in the AI In Geoservices track)
-- I was also a finalist for the National Technological Olympiad 2021-22 (Artificial Intelligence track).
+- I was also a finalist for the National Technological Olympiad 2021-22 (Artificial Intelligence track)
-- I also finished in the Top 30 at the Uber Global Hackathon 2022 in the Coding Department.
-(Theme: Global Healthcare)
+- I also finished in the Top 30 at the Uber Global Hackathon 2022 in the Coding Department (Theme: Global Healthcare)
 <br>

 <h2> Skills </h2>